naveed-mahmoudian/GraphQL-Book-Search-Engine/README.md

 ## Description

 MERN stack application that allows users to sign up/log in and search for books.
 Books can also be saved to your user profile.
-Built with MERN, Google Books API, GraphQL, and Apollo Server.
+Built with MERN, Google Books API, GraphQL, Apollo Server, and jsonwebtoken for user auth.

 ## Table of Contents